DETAILED CORRESPONDENCE

 wherein said brake pad (108) comprises friction material (“frictional material” 124) and a support plate (“pressure plate” 118) supporting said friction material (124),

-wherein said support plate (118) comprises at least one guiding ear (130) protruding laterally in a circumferential direction (C-C),
+wherein said support plate (118) comprises at least one guiding ear (130) protruding laterally in the circumferential direction (C-C),

-wherein said coupling portion (Figs. 8-9, 26) of said pad return spring (14) is configured to engage said guiding ear (130) so as to bias said pad (108) in a direction away (A-A) from a brake disc (106) by means of said winding portion (24) distanced by at least said linking arm (22) from said coupling portion (26), and/or by preventing the uncoupling of said coupling portion (26) from said brake pad (108; see various claim objections above).
+wherein said coupling portion (Figs. 8-9, 26) of said pad return spring (14) is configured to engage said guiding ear (130) so as to bias said brake pad (108) in the axial direction away (A-A) from the disc brake (106) by means of a winding portion (24) distanced by at least said linking arm (22) from said coupling portion (26), or by preventing the uncoupling of said coupling portion (26) from said brake pad (108).

-Regarding Claim 20, Reuss teaches the brake caliper comprising:
+Regarding Claim 20, Reuss teaches the brake pad assembly according to claim 19, further comprising:

-wherein said caliper body (104) comprises at least one brake pad housing pocket (for receiving 12 and 130), wherein said housing pocket comprises at least one recess (for receiving 12 and 130; see 112(b) rejection above),
+wherein said caliper body (104) comprises at least one recess (for receiving 12 and 130),

 wherein said pad-holding spring (12) is interposed at least between said guiding ear (130) and said recess (recessed portion of 104),

-wherein said coupling portion (26) of said pad return spring (14) is coupled with said guiding ear (130) to bias it in a direction away (A-A) from said brake disc (106; see [0056] above; see various claim objections above).
+wherein said coupling portion (26) of said pad return spring (14) is coupled with said guiding ear (130) to bias it in the axial direction away (A-A) from said disc brake (106; see [0056] above).

 Allowable Subject Matter